p4535992/foundryvtt-hidden-entity-links/README.md

 ### Permission manager integration

-From version 1.0.7 you can hide by default the entites based on the permissions level of the player, it very hard to mantain trace of this so for this feature it is highly recommended to install and use this module together with the module **[Permission Viewer](https://github.com/League-of-Foundry-Developers/fvtt-module-permission-viewer)**
+From version 1.0.7 you can hide by default the entities based on the permissions level of the player, it very hard to maintain trace of this so for this feature it is highly recommended to install and use this module together with the module **[Permission Viewer](https://github.com/League-of-Foundry-Developers/fvtt-module-permission-viewer)**

 On the module setting you can see a dropdown menu where to choose the permission level to set for the specific type.